About Natural Pozzolan Material

 FLY ASH POZZOLANS - the technical standard for pozzolans,

-ASTM C618, identifies two classes of fly ash—Class F and
+ASTM C618, identifies classes of fly ash—Class F and

 Class C – along with Class N designated for natural pozzolans.